dcsaorg/DCSA-OpenAPI/ovs/v2/README.md

 - `portCallServiceTypeCode` now optional in `OperationsEvents`
 - globally defined `facilityTypeCodeOPR` used instead of locatlly defined version
 - `PICK`, `DROP`, `INSP`, `RSEA` and `RMVD` added to `EquipmentEventTypeCode` it was forgotten in previous version
+- `facilitySMDGCode` is deprecated - `facilityCode` together with `facilityCodeListProvider` in `eventLocation` should be used instead

 ### [Release v2.0.2 (1 September 2021)](https://app.swaggerhub.com/apis/dcsaorg/DCSA_OVS/2.0.2)